 Advantages of Baseball Nets

-The versatility of these protective nets makes them worth every penny that you spend.
+The versatility of these protective nets makes them worth every penny you spend.
 From protection for spectators during a game to making more of your practice sessions, they are a worthwhile investment.
-Where the nets are placed is critical in-home and minor league games when parents, friends, and other spectators stand close and unprotected.
-Overhead netting also reduces the risk of spectator injuries in areas where parks or fields are located close to each other, and foul balls may come at you from another game.
+Where the nets are placed is critical in home and minor league games when parents, friends, and other spectators stand close and unprotected.
+Overhead netting also reduces the risk of spectator injuries in areas with tight parks or fields, and foul balls may come at you from another game.

 Choose good-quality baseball netting to avoid frequent breaks and tears.
-The net can be attached to backstop poles, and a nearby building or concession stand for full coverage.
-When attached vertically to poles (instead of overhead), the same netting can save retrieval time (and loss of balls) by preventing balls from traveling on to another field or far away during practice sessions.
-It increases not only the risk of injuries but also the cost of supplies.
+The net can be attached to backstop poles and a nearby building or concession stand for full coverage.
+When attached vertically to poles (instead of overhead), the same netting can save retrieval time (and loss of balls) by preventing balls from traveling to another field or far away during practice sessions.
+It increases the risk of injuries and the cost of supplies.
 Look for a heavy-duty premium 2XT nylon baseball net.
-It is a popular choice of teams and facility managers because it is tough and lasts for years.
+It is a popular choice for teams and facility managers because it is tough and lasts for years.
 Baseball Netting of all types is carried at Richardson Athletics.
-If you are looking for one for your field, browse through our wide collection and select the best-suited one!
+If you want one for your field, browse our wide collection and select the best-suited one!